tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

 ## Calling the APIs

  The APIs documented in this section provide access to operations on search data, such as index creation and population, document upload, and queries.
-You can optionally set the Accept HTTP header.
-If the header is not set, the default is assumed to be `application/json`.

 When calling APIs, keep the following points in mind:

-- All APIs must be issued over HTTPS (on the default port 443).
+- Requests must be issued over HTTPS (on the default port 443).

-- All API requests must include the **api-version** in the URI.
-The value must be set to a supported version, formatted as shown in the following example:

-     `GET https://[search service name].search.windows.net/indexes?api-version=2020-06-30`
+- Requests must include the **api-version** in the URI.
+The value must be set to a supported version, formatted as shown in this example: `GET https://[search service name].search.windows.net/indexes?api-version=2020-06-30`

-- All API requests must include an **api-key** that was generated for the search service you provisioned.
+- Request headers must include an **api-key** that was generated for the search service you provisioned.
 Having a valid key establishes trust, on a per request basis, between the application sending the request and the service that handles it.

-## Authentication and Authorization
+  Optionally, you can set the Accept HTTP header.
+If the header is not set, the default is assumed to be `application/json`.

+## Key authentication

 Every HTTP request to your search service is authenticated based on two pieces of information: a search service URL and an **api-key** that provides proof the request is from a trusted entity.
 There are  two types of **api-keys** for different levels of operation.